zedif/gitlab-novice/episodes/02-creating-projects-connecting-repositories.md

 a local Git repository.
 To do that, we need a local Git repository with some content.

-Before any Git commit is created, we should configure Git to know our name and email address.
+##

+Before we initialize a local Git repository, we make sure that Git is properly configured.

-First we check whether they are already configured.
-We run
+To check for our name and email address, We run

 ```
 $ git config --global --get user.name